Chart Color Schemes

 Age

-The median age in Kilcoy is 44 years, significantly higher than Greater Brisbane's average of 36 years and exceeding the national average of 38 years.
-The age profile shows that those aged 65-74 years make up 14.0% of the population, while those aged 25-34 years constitute only 9.5%.
-Between 2021 and present, the proportion of people aged 75 to 84 has increased from 6.1% to 8.1%, while the percentage of those aged 5 to 14 has decreased from 12.7% to 11.1%, and the share of those aged 25 to 34 has dropped from 11.0% to 9.5%.
-By 2041, demographic projections indicate substantial shifts in Kilcoy's age structure.
-The number of people aged 75 to 84 is projected to rise by 384 individuals (76%), from 508 to 893.
-Notably, the combined population of those aged 65 and above will account for 60% of total population growth, reflecting Kilcoy's aging demographic trend.
-Conversely, the populations of those aged 0 to 4 years and 5 to 14 years are expected to decrease.
+The median age in Kilcoy is 44 years, which is higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 years make up 14.0% of the population, while those aged 25-34 years comprise only 9.5%.
+Between 2021 and the present, the proportion of people aged 75 to 84 has increased from 6.1% to 8.1%, while the proportion of those aged 5 to 14 has decreased from 12.7% to 11.1%.
+The percentage of people aged 25 to 34 has also dropped, from 11.0% to 9.5%.
+By 2041, demographic projections indicate significant shifts in Kilcoy's age structure.
+The number of people aged 75 to 84 is projected to increase by 380 individuals (74%), rising from 512 to 893.
+Notably, the combined population of all those aged 65 and above will account for 61% of total population growth, reflecting Kilcoy's aging demographic trend.
+Conversely, the populations of those aged 0 to 4 and 5 to 14 are expected to decline.